1985 U.S. Figure Skating Championships

 The 1985 U.S. Figure Skating Championships was held in early 1985 at Kemper Arena in Kansas City, Missouri.
 Medals were awarded in four colors: gold (first), silver (second), bronze (third), and pewter (fourth) in four disciplines – men's singles, ladies' singles, pair skating, and ice dancing – across three levels: senior, junior, and novice.

 The event was one of the criteria used to select the U.S. teams for the 1985 World Championships.

 Senior results

 Men

 Following the retirement of Olympic gold medalist Scott Hamilton, Brian Boitano landed seven triple jumps in the free skating to capture his first national title.
 Mark Cockerell, appearing in his ninth nationals, finished a career-best second, and Christopher Bowman moved up from eighth to fourth with an outstanding free skating.

 Boitano would go on to capture the bronze medal at the 1985 World Championships.

-(incomplete standings)

 Ladies

 Coming off a fourth-place finish at the 1984 Winter Olympics, Tiffany Chin was the heavy favorite and won all three phases of the competition to capture the crown.
 Second place finisher Debi Thomas became the first black American singles skater to qualify for the World Figure Skating Championships.

 Chin would go on to win the bronze medal at the 1985 World Championships, while Thomas finished fifth in her World debut.